zhouwg/kantv/docs/why-focus-on-ggml-and-ncnn-on-android.md

-4. AI model trainning and finetuning will be done by AI experts/algorithm engineers. this project is a workbench for learing&practising AI tech in real scenario on Android device, focus on AI inference and AI application.
+4. AI model trainning and finetuning will be done by AI experts/algorithm engineers. this project is a workbench for learing&practising AI tech in real scenario on Android device, focus on AI inference and AI application on Android.